 - A local contact and address

 - A tax ID

 If you operate a company in China without an ICP license, your site may be blocked.

 Some clients and partners report that additional filtering is used on email from companies without an ICP license.
 According to reports, QQ used a bot to open all links for each message on every campaign, skewing performance metrics.
 This may be related to the Great Firewall of China (a government censorship effort) but has not been confirmed.
 The relationship between the ICP license and email marketing is not fully understood.

-QQ and Sohu take Return Path's Certification whitelist, although senders may not receive full Certification benefits at these mailbox providers.
-Hotmail and Yahoo! have a presence, so Certification still has value when sending to China.
+Sohu takes Return Path's Certification whitelist, although senders may not receive full Certification benefits there.
+Microsoft and Yahoo! have a presence, so Certification still has value when sending to China.

 The NetEase Trust Alliance is a whitelist with a feedback loop (FBL) and provides delivery data similar to Microsoft's Smart Network Data Services (SNDS).
 Provided that senders follow program guidelines, they are granted daily sender limits higher than regular senders.
 Currently, it is only open to Chinese senders, but Return Path has contacts and has been permitted to register on behalf of our clients.
 SNDS can be set up separately through a different system without whitelist registration access via NetEase's standard 163 Mail interface.

 Many Chinese mailbox providers use IP-based filtering, but content filtering is prevalent and contributes to the notoriously slow sending speeds because of processing time.
 Anything considered political can be filtered.
 Chinese law also forbids email and websites with adult content.
 Messages with such content will likely be filtered.